pulibrary/pdc-osti/README.md

 Copy `entry_form.tsv` to a Google Sheet and share with partners at PPPL.
 They will need to enter `Datatype`.
 [See `Datatype` codes here.](https://github.com/doecode/ostiapi#data-set-content-type-values)
 (Ideally, in the long run we would integrate these fields into DSpace's metadata.)
 Save the file into this folder as `form_input.tsv`.
 The `Sponsoring Organization`, `DOE Contract` and `Non-DOE Contract` may need to be modified.
-The latter two are retrieved from DataSpace metadata.
+The latter two are retrieved from PDC metadata.
 Note that the default `Sponsoring Organization` is "USDOE Office of Science (SC)".

-Note: Since we're joining by title, typos and encoding errors will inevitably lead to missed results in `entry_form.tsv`. `scraper` also checks for items that are in OSTI but not DSpace, something that shouldn't happen.
+Note: Since we're joining by title, typos and encoding errors will inevitably lead to missed results in `entry_form.tsv`. `scraper` also checks for items that are in OSTI but not PDC, something that shouldn't happen.
 The user will need to manually remove those rows from the entry form.

 ### Post to OSTI

-`poster` is used to combine the `form_input.tsv` and DSpace metadata to generate the JSON necessary for OSTI ingestion.
+`poster` is used to combine the `form_input.tsv` and PDC metadata to generate the JSON necessary for OSTI ingestion.
 Choose one of the three options:

 ```
     --dry-run: Make fake requests locally to test workflow.